 The new University Park campus cable TV service delivers all content in a digital format and requires a television set, DVR, or conversion box tuner capable of receiving a digital clear QAM signal.
 To receive HD channels, you need a HD-compatible TV.

 You can also check the specifications from your TV manufacturer to determine if it includes the required tuner.
 There are several types of digital tuners in the United States and not all will work with campus cable TV service.

-We also noticed that some less expensive TVs sometimes come with a lower quality QAM tuner that may be unable to pick up all the digital channels.
+Some less expensive TVs sometimes come with a lower quality QAM tuner that may be unable to pick up all the digital channels.
 Users with less expensive brands such as Dynex and Insignia reported these types of problems.

 You can purchase an external QAM tuner conversion box, but it must be a conversion box that is compatible.
 NTSC and ATSC conversion boxes are NOT compatible.
 In some cases it may be less expensive to just replace the entire TV.
 The following tuners have compatible QAM tuners that have been tested with the campus cable TV system.
 Once programmed, they receive all channels provided, including HD channels.